blazelisheng/blazelisheng.github.io/index.md

 </table>

-I received the Ph.D. degree from the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore, in 2013.
+I received the Ph.D. degree from the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore, in 2013, under the supervision of [Prof. Alex Kot](http://www.ntu.edu.sg/home/eackot/).
 From 2013 to 2016, I was a Research Fellow at the Rapid Rich Object Search Lab, Nanyang Technological University.
 I am currently a Pre-Tenure Associate Professor with the School of Computer Science, Fudan University, China.
 I am a recipient of the IEEE WIFS Best Student Paper Silver Award.

 * * *
 # RESEARCH